martinchernyavskiy/Notes/CS/Hardware/ECE 252/Arithmetic.md

 ### Division Methodology
 - Opposite of multiplication, instead when dividing by the power of the base we shift number right.
-- 0s get cut off from the number while other numbers are shifted past dot (radix point).
+- 0s get cut off from the number while other numbers are shifted past dot (radix point), representing fractional values
 -